ArthurS1/formulon/README.md

 - [X] CRUD form schemas for administrators
 - [X] maintain an history of the schema versions
 - [X] serve the forms
-- [ ] store form answers related to the schema version
+- [X] store form answers related to the schema version
-- [ ] serve form answers to the responsible organization
-- [ ] make sure an organization can only edit their schema
+- [ ] authorization
-- [ ] advertise the different kinds of schema blocks available
+- [ ] plugins and plugin advertisement to clients

 ## **Getting Started**

 ### **Prerequisites**

 - [SBT](https://www.scala-sbt.org/)
-- A running PostgreSQL database. (migration scripts not done yet)
+- A running PostgreSQL database.

 ### **Installation**